apollographql/apollo-server/docs/source/federation/gateway.md

 of our implementing services.
 You can specify any string value for `name`, which is used primarily for query planner output, error messages, and logging.

-> In production, we recommend configuring the gateway in a managed mode, which relies on static files rather than introspection.
-For details on how to use the [Apollo schema registry](https://www.apollographql.com/docs/graph-manager/schema-registry/) to support this workflow, see [the Graph Manager documentation](https://www.apollographql.com/docs/graph-manager/federation/).
+> In production, we recommend running the gateway in a **managed mode**, which relies on static files rather than introspection.
+For details, see the [Apollo Graph Manager documentation](https://www.apollographql.com/docs/graph-manager/federation/).

-On startup, the gateway fetches each implementing service's capabilities and composes a federated data graph.
-It accepts incoming requests and creates query plans that query the graph's implementing services.
+On startup, the gateway fetches each implementing service's schema from its `url` and composes those schemas into a single federated data graph.
+It then begins accepting incoming requests and creates query plans for them that execute across one or more services.

 > If there are any composition errors, the `new ApolloServer` call throws an exception
 > with a list of [validation errors](/federation/errors/).

-### Securing implementing services

-Due to the power and flexibility of federation's `_entities` field, **only the gateway should be accessible by GraphQL clients**.
-Individual implementing services should **not** be accessible.
-Make sure to implement firewall rules, access control lists, or other measures to ensure that individual implementing services can be accessed only via the gateway.

-## Sharing context across services
+## Customizing requests and responses

+The gateway can modify the details of an incoming request before executing it across your implementing services.
+For example, your services might all use the same authorization token to associate an incoming request with a particular user.
+The gateway can add that token to each operation it sends to your services.

+Similarly, the gateway can modify the details of its response to a client, based on the result of each implementing service.

 ### Customizing incoming requests

-If you have an existing set of services, you've probably already implemented some form of authentication to associate each request with a user, or you require that some information be passed to each service via request headers.
-The `@apollo/gateway` package enables you to reuse Apollo Server's context feature to customize which information is sent to implementing services.

 The following example demonstrates passing user information from the gateway to each implementing service via the `user-id` HTTP header: